HealthShare Plans in Colorado [2025 Update]

 If you are looking for a plan that has comprehensive sharing benefits, including for doctor visits, consider Prosper.
 You may also want to compare rates with OneShare Health or netWell.

-If you want to keep costs low and want sharing for more catastrophic medical needs, look at JHS.
+If you want to keep costs low and want sharing for more catastrophic medical needs, look at JHS Community.
 Another low-cost option (though with limitations) is the Altrua Ruby plan.

 The HSA Secure is a great option if you would also like to take advantage of the tax savings that come with a Health Savings Account (HSA).